willkurt/linear-diffusion/README.md

 # Linear Diffusion

-A Python Library for experimenting with a minimal implementation of a Diffusion model using entirely linear components.
+A Python Library for experimenting with a minimal implementation of a diffusion model built using entirely linear components.

 ## Design